-UK Visas & Immigration (“UKVI”) has published its quarterly report showing the number of civil penalties for illegal workers found in each region of the UK between1 January and 31 March 2016 (“the specified period”).
+UK Visas & Immigration (“UKVI”) has published its quarterly report showing the number of civil penalties for illegal workers found in each region of the UK between 1 January and 31 March 2017 (“the specified period”).

 During the specified period, the London & South East region was found to have the highest number and greatest value of penalties and the highest number of illegal workers.
-Please see the table below for the relevant figures.
+The number of penalties has increased since the last quarterly figures which show that UKVI is still taking a tough stance on illegal working.

 To access UKVI’s quarterly report, please click here.